Finance (FIN)

 Examines management and regulation of financial institutions, including structure of global financial markets and the measurement and management of risk for these institutions.

 Emphasis on theory and practice of security analysis and other techniques of financial analyses; may involve management of actual portfolios.
-(Fall only)
+Typically Offered: Fall.

 Analysis of selected topics in financial management; asset allocation; capital budgeting and valuation; synthesis of financial management skills through case analysis; written and oral reports and computer simulations.
 May involve evening exams.
-(Spring only)
+Typically Offered: Spring.

-FIN 435 Sustainable Finance and Investments (3 credits)
+FIN 4350 Financial Management and Sustainability (3 credits)

-FIN 460 Advanced Student Investment Fund Management (1 credit, max arranged)
+FIN 4600 Advanced Student Investment Fund Management (1 credit, max 99)

-Open only to students participating in the A. D. and J. E. Davis Student Investment Program.
+Open only to students participating in the A. D. and J. E. Davis Student Investment program.
 "Hands on" experience in investment management; students manage a funded portfolio in terms of establishing objectives, security selection, asset allocation, and portfolio performance.
-May meet concurrently with FIN 260.
-Graded P/F. May involve field trips.
+May meet concurrently with FIN 2600.
+May involve field trips.
+Graded Pass/Fail.
+Typically Offered: Varies.

 Prereqs: Permission